-I had the pleasure of chatting with Jason Moore over at the Zero to Travel podcast about how to overland Central America, where we discussed my and Andrea’s big road trip through every country in Central America last year, including touching base on what to know before you go, what to expect when you are on the road, and plenty more.
+I had the pleasure of chatting with Jason Moore over at the Zero to Travel podcast about how to overland Central America, where we discussed our big road trip through every country in Central America, including touching base on what to know before you go, what to expect when you are on the road and so much more.

 I must say, that trip was one of the coolest, most life-changing experiences I have ever undertaken.
-Going overland Central America isn’t for everybody, but if you’ve got a little bit of a spirit of adventure and don’t lose it when things don’t go exactly to plan, then you can probably undertake this trip.
+Trying to overland Central America isn’t the best type of travel for everybody, but if you’ve got a spirit of adventure and don’t freak out when things don’t go exactly to plan, then you can probably undertake this trip.

 You don’t need to be a professional adventurer, you don’t need to be an auto mechanic wiz, this is a trip that is undertaken by people of all backgrounds and abilities.